jpwoodbu/ari-backup/README.md

 with [Bazelisk](https://github.com/bazelbuild/bazelisk) to ensure a compatible version of Bazel is being used.
 Once Bazelisk is installed, you can build and test `ari-backup` with `bazelisk test ...` from the top of the repo.
-Bazel will take care of brining in all the needed dependencies into sandboxes without cluttering up your system.
+Bazel will take care of bringing in all the needed dependencies into sandboxes without cluttering up your system.

 ### Vagrant (legacy)